In-Context Learning Demystified?

 Researchers at Google recently published a really cool result [1] that goes a long way towards understanding the known phenomenon of in-context learning (ICL) in large language models.
 The paper is titled Learning without training: the implicit dynamics of in-context learning.

-As first clearly shown by GPT-3 [2], ICL is the capability of a language model to learn to perform a task from examples in its prompt or context without updating its parameters—hence in-context learning.
+As first clearly shown by GPT-3 [2], ICL is the capability of a model to learn to perform a task from examples in its prompt or context without updating its parameters—hence in-context learning.
 As an example, I just asked ChatGPT:

 “if 2+3 = 10 and 4+2 = 12, what is 2+8?”

-It is unlikely (though possible) that this task was part of the pretraining data and yet ChatGPT managed to figure out from a few examples the hidden rule (of doubling the result of the sum) and correctly answered “20”—which is quite remarkable.
+The model managed to figure out from a few examples the hidden rule (of doubling the result of the sum) and correctly answered “20”—which is quite remarkable.
 This happened at inference time with no parameter updates.
 How is it possible?

-By contrast, [1] actually go the opposite way and abstract away what they see as the key property of context-aware layers such as self-attention.
+By contrast, [1] actually go the opposite way and abstract what they see as the key property of context-aware layers such as self-attention.
 Remarkably, they derive a quite general result that for transformers can be stated as follows:

-the next-token prediction of a transformer block with some context \(C\) and query token \(x\) as input is equivalent to the output of the same transformer with weights updated by the context and with only the query as input.
-Mathematically, this can be written as:
+\[f_\theta(C, x) = f_{\theta + \Delta \theta(C)}(x)\]the next-token prediction of a transformer block with some context \(C\) and query token \(x\) as input is equivalent to the output of the same transformer with only the query as input and weights updated by the context.
+Loosely, this can be written as:

-where \(f_W(\cdot)\) is the neural network function with parameters \(\theta\) (omitted for simplicity) including an MLP with weights \(W\).
+where \(f_\theta(\cdot)\) is a transformer block with parameters \(\theta\).
 This notation is not quite accurate but serves to get the main point across.
-The derivation is remarkably simple and elegant in my opinion.
+The derivation is remarkably simple.

 References